 Navigation

 For watchkeeping officers there are mechanisms that permit recognition of military experience and qualifications and fast track attainment of a commercial Certificate of Competency (CoC).
-Download the Royal Navy to Merchant Navy transfer flow diagrams for deck officers for further guidance.
-Full details can be found in the Maritime and Coastguard Agency (MCA) Merchant Shipping Notice MSN 1856.
+Download the Royal Navy (RN) to Merchant Navy transfer flow diagrams for deck officers for further guidance.
+Full details can be found in the Maritime and Coastguard Agency (MCA) Merchant Shipping Notice MSN 1856 (M+F) - Amendment 1.
+Our short course sales team can provide advice about the training options and routes available at Warsash Maritime School.
+Please email wms.shortcoursesales@solent.ac.uk outlining your relevant experience and aspirations.

 Engineering

-For RN personnel wishing to pursue a career as an engineer officer in commercial shipping, our advice would be to first write to the MCA to obtain a Letter of Initial Assessment.
-This sets out the exemptions given to candidates based on their prior experience in the RN (or other part of the Forces).
-RN personnel need to complete the MSF 4352 application.
+For RN personnel wishing to pursue a career as an engineer officer in commercial shipping, there are a number of routes to applying for an engineer officer of the watch (EOOW) CoC.
+It is advisable to review the guidance and options outlined in the Information for LIAs, Action Plans or College Letters to train as an engineer officer.
+If you follow a route that includes applying for a Letter of Initial Assessment (LIA), this will set out the exemptions given to candidates based on their prior experience in the RN (or other part of the Forces).
 Download the Royal Navy to Merchant Navy transfer flow diagrams for engineer officers for further guidance.

 Other useful links